google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 : The version of the protocol supported by the log (currently 1 or 2).

 Maximum Chain Length:
-: The longest chain submission the log is willing to accept, if the log chose to limit it.
+: The longest chain submission the log is willing to accept, if the log imposes any limit.

 STH Frequency Count:
 : The maximum number of STHs the log may produce in any period equal to the